 The North American fur trade was the acquisition, exchange, and sale of animal furs in North America.
 Native Americans in the United States and Canada traded among themselves prior to European arrival and immediately began to trade with the newcomers.
 Indians would trade the pelts of small animals, such as mink, for knives and other iron-based products, or for textiles.

-Exchange at first was haphazard and it was only in the 16th century, when the wearing of beaver hats became fashionable, that firms were established who dealt exclusively in furs.
+The exchange, at first, was haphazard and it was only in the 16th century, when the wearing of beaver hats became fashionable, that firms were established who dealt exclusively in furs.
 High-quality pelts are available only where winters are severe, so the trade took place predominantly in the regions we now know as Canada, although some activity took place further south along the Mississippi River and in the Rocky Mountains.
 There was also a market in deer skins that predominated in the Appalachians.

 The fur trade became one of the main economic ventures in North America attracting competition among the French, British, Dutch, Spanish, and Russians.
 Indeed, in the early history of the United States, capitalizing on this trade, and removing the British stranglehold over it, was seen as a major economic objective.
 Many Native American societies across the continent came to depend on the fur trade as their primary source of income.
 The 19th-century North American fur trade, when the industry was at its peak of economic importance, involved the development of elaborate trade networks and companies.